 At the press conference, the Mayor announced the acquisition of the corridor in a $26 million transaction with CSX, the previous owner of the former railroad line, alongside Craig Camuso, the Regional Vice President of CSX.
 Georgia State Senator Nan Orrock (District 36) also joined us for the ceremony, as well as Atlanta City Councilmembers Carla Smith (District 1), Dustin Hillis (District 9), and Joyce Sheperd (District 12).

 If you missed the event, you can watch the Mayor’s press conference here.

-We know you’ve been waiting for this day right along with us, but please keep in mind that the trail is closed and significant maintenance must be done before it can be opened as an interim hiking trail.
+We know you’ve been waiting for this day right along with us, but please keep in mind that the trail is closed and significant maintenance must be done before it can be opened as an interim trail.
 We ask that the public do not use the corridor until the proper precautions have been taken to ensure that it is safe.
-We hope to open it as an interim hiking trail by the end of the year.
+We hope to open it as an interim trail by the end of the year.